VirtualMaestro/StubbFramework/README.md

 # StubbFramework
- Platform agnostic framework based on ECS (LeoECS).
+ Platform agnostic game framework based on ECS.

  Project can be added as a submodule with the all dependencies as the submodules.